Register

 The client will identify an emergency contact person on the client information form in the portal that the therapist is allowed to contact in the event it is believed the client may be at risk.
 The client will verify that this emergency contact person is able and willing to go to the client's location, call 911, and/or transport the client to a hospital in the event of an emergency, if deemed necessary by the therapist.

-Back Up Plan in the Event of Technology Failure for Distance Counseling (Teletherapy - video or phone)
+Back Up Plan in the Event of Technology Failure for Virtual Counseling (Teletherapy - video or phone)

 The most reliable backup for online video sessions is a phone.
 Therefore, it is recommended that the client always have a phone available and the client's phone number in the portal is kept up-to-date.
 If the client gets disconnected from a video conferencing session, the client will end and restart the session.
 If the client is unable to reconnect within 10 minutes, the client is to call the therapist.
 If the client is on a phone session and the phone disconnects, the client is to call back or contact therapist via email to schedule another session.
 If this happens as a result of the therapist's phone or phone service in general, and the connection is unable to be re-established, the client will not be charged for the session.